Low Vision Therapy

 - A comprehensive evaluation of functional vision skills

-- A custom-made treatment plan to address deﬁcits, including adaptive equipment recommendations, training with equipment, and a home program to address deﬁcits.
-Home visits may be arranged as needed if the patient meets homebound requirements.
+- A custom-made treatment plan to address deﬁcits, including compensatory strategy and/or a home program to address deﬁcits.
+Home visits may be arranged as needed for assessing safety in the home and for in home training.